r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Berserker of Saṃghāta Hell:**

-Theeere's a good {(M) boy /(F) girl}.
+Theeere's a good [♂ boy /♀ girl].
 Don't move.
 No, no, I won't hurt you.
 We're friends now, right?

 **Berserker of Saṃghāta Hell:**